Repair of motor vehicles definition

 • Motor vehicle means land vehicles propelled other than by muscular power, such as automobiles, motorcycles, autocycles, and low speed vehicles.
 For the purposes of this definition, motor vehicle does not include farm equipment, snowmobiles, all-terrain vehicles, motorized wheelchairs, go-carts, gas buggies, golf carts, ski-slope grooming machines, or vehicles that run only on rails or tracks.

-• New motor vehicle means a motor vehicle that:
+• New motor vehicle means a motor vehicle, regardless of the mileage of the vehicle, the legal or

 • Motor vehicle record or "MVR" means a driving record under Subsection 53-3-109(6)(a).

-• Used motor vehicle means a motor vehicle that is not a new motor vehicle.
+• Used motor vehicle means any vehicle other than a new motor vehicle as defined in this section.

 • Farm equipment means equipment used directly for farming